0xdefendA/securityhub-heatmap-support/README.md

 # securityhub-heatmap-support
-Supporting code for the securityhub-heatmap container
+Supporting code, docs, issues, etc for the securityhub-heatmap container